gokaydneizz/gokaydneizz/README.md

 <h3 align="left">&#128187; A passionate web dev</h3>

-- 🌱 I’m currently learning **React and also React-Native** -I want to be a MERN Stack Web Developer.
+- 🌱 I’m currently learning **React and also React-Native**
+-  I want to be a MERN Stack Web Developer.
-<p> -I want to create Mobile Apps with React Native as well &#128241 </p>
+<p>I want to create Mobile Apps with React Native as well &#128241 </p>
 </p>

 <h3 align="left">Languages and Tools:</h3>